github/codeql-coding-standards/docs/design/guideline_recategorization.md

   category = “required”
 ```

-The category defined by the rule meta-data and the category defined in the `guideline-recategorizations` of the applicable `codeql-standards.yml` configuration file is used to determine the *effective category* of a query.
+The category defined by the rule meta-data and the category defined in the `guideline-recategorizations` of the applicable `codeql-standards.yml` configuration file specifies the *effective category* of a query.
 The *effective category* is the category whose policy is applied during the evaluation of a query.
 The policy of a category dictates if a result can be deviated from and implements the effect described in the design section.
 The existing exclusion mechanism implemented in the predicate `isExcluded` defined in the `Exclusions.qll` library will be updated to consider the applicable policy of a guideline.

-Note: This will change the behavior of deviations which will no longer have an impact on Mandatory guidelines!
-This, however, will only impact MISRA C rules because there are no MISRA C++ Guidelines with a Mandatory category.
+Note: This changes the behavior of deviations which will no longer have an impact on Mandatory guidelines!
+However, this will only affect MISRA C rules because there are no MISRA C++ Guidelines with a Mandatory category.

 ### Specification validation

-To assist users with correctly specifying a Guideline Recategorization Plan (GRP) specification we can implement two validations mechanisms that validate the specification at two different points in a GRP life cycle.
+To assist users with correctly specifying a GRP specification we can implement two validations mechanisms that validate the specification at two different points in a GRP life cycle.
-The first validation mechanism will perform syntax validation of the specification provided in the guideline-recategorizations section of a `codeql-standards.yml` configuration file and can provide feedback in any editor that supports JSON schemas published at the [JSON schema store](https://www.schemastore.org/json/).
+The first validation mechanism performs syntax validation of the specification provided in the guideline-recategorizations section of a `codeql-standards.yml` configuration file and can provide feedback in any editor that supports JSON schemas published at the [JSON schema store](https://www.schemastore.org/json/).
 A schema for `codeql-standards.yml` can be extended with the definition of `guideline-category` and the property `guideline-recategorizations`:

 ```json